Ouleymata Sarr

-Ouleymata Sarr (born 8 October 1995) is a French professional footballer who plays as a forward for Division 1 Féminine club Paris FC and the France national team.
+Ouleymata Sarr (born 8 October 1995) is a French professional footballer who plays as a forward for American National Women's Soccer League club Washington Spirit and the France national team.

 Club career

 Sarr spent four seasons at Paris Saint-Germain and scored in the 2014–15 UEFA Women's Champions League against Frankfurt.
 Prior to the 2017–18 season, Sarr transferred from PSG to Lille.
 She scored a hat-trick on her debut for Lille and scored a further 17 in the 2018–19 season.
 In 2019, Sarr signed for Bordeaux.
 Her 2020–21 season, which was also her last season with the Girondins, was plagued by injuries and she only played three matches.
 In June 2021, Sarr signed for Paris FC.

+On 23 June 2023, it was announced that Sarr would transfer to the Washington Spirit after completing her contract with Paris FC.
+On 30 June, Sarr's contract expired, the free transfer was made official, and she signed a three-year contract with the Spirit.

 International career

 In 2014, Sarr was called up to the French U19 team and later to the U20 team for the 2014 FIFA U-20 Women's World Cup.
 Sarr scored a goal in a group stage match against Costa Rica.
 In October 2017, Sarr scored the opening goal for the French senior team in a 8–0 win against Ghana.
 She was not selected for the 2019 FIFA Women's World Cup.
 Sarr played at UEFA Women's Euro 2022.